 Mr George Elias

-Principal of Elias Financial Services and is an Authorised Representative of Count Financial Limited.
-George has been providing financial / accounting advice as principal of Elias Financial Services since July 1991 to a wide range of personal and small/medium business clients, and he has been providing investment advice as an authorized representative of Count since June 1992.
+Mr Elias has been providing financial / accounting advice as principal of Elias Financial Services since July 1991 to a wide range of personal and small/medium business clients, and he has been providing investment advice as an authorized representative of Count since June 1992.
 In February 2000, CPA Australia designated George a Financial Planning Specialist.
 George also specialises in tax effective loan structuring drawing on his experience as a tax advisor and mortgage broker.
 George is also the chairman of an ASX listed company and a member of the Australian Institute of Company Directors.

-Lieutenant General Ken Gillespie
+Lieutenant General Ken Gillespie AC

-He retired from the Army in 2011 as Chief of Army after 43.5 years of service.
+Lieutenant General Ken Gillespie retired from the Army in 2011 as Chief of Army after 43.5 years of service.
 He has been awarded the Companion of the Order of Australia (AC), Distinguished Service Cross (DSC), the Conspicuous Service Medal CSM, the Legion of Merit (Commander) from the United States of America, and the Republic of Singapore Meritorious Service Medal (Military -Pingat Jasa Gemilang).

-A/Prof Meng Ngu
+A/Prof Meng Ngu OAM

 He is a Member of the following Professional Associations: Fellow of the Royal Australasian College of Physicians; Fellow of American Gastroenterological Association; Gastroenterological Society of Australia; Australian Medical Association; Australian Chinese Medical Association; European Association for the Study of Liver Diseases and Asian Pacific Association for the Study of Liver Diseases.

 Dr Tim Sinclair

-Dr Tim Sinclair was the General Manager of Concord Repatriation General Hospital, Sydney Local Health District until Feb 2017.
-He holds a PhD of Business Administration, a Masters in Health Services Management and a Bachelor of Applied Science (Health Information Management).
-Tim also successfully completed the Graduate Health Management Training Program.
-Prior to that appointment he was the General Manager at Balmain Hospital and he has previously held a number of senior positions with the then Sydney South West Area Health Service including the Associate Director of Clinical Operations and the Manager, Operational Initiatives.
+Dr Tim Sinclair is currently the Executive Director of Operations, Sydney Local Health District SLHD.
+He holds a Doctor of Business Administration, a Masters in Health Services Management and a Bachelor of Applied Science (Health Information Management).
+He was the Chief Operating Officer at the Alfred Health Service, Melbourne and has also served as the General Manager of Concord Repatriation General Hospital and Balmain Hospital.
+He has previously held a number of other senior positions with the then Sydney South West Area Health Service including the Associate Director of Clinical Operations and the Manager, Operational Initiatives.